Labaton Sucharow LLP : Files Securities Class Action Lawsuit Against iQIYI, Inc. and Certain Executives | MarketScreener

 This fraud was revealed on April 7, 2020 by Wolfpack Research.
 On that date, Wolfpack Research published a 37-page report detailing Defendants’ scheme to defraud investors.
 Among other things, this report explained how iQIYI had materially overstated its revenue and subscriber numbers.
 On this news, iQIYI’s American Depositary Shares (“ADSs”) fell $1.01 per share, or 5.8 percent, over the remainder of the day and the next full trading day to close at $16.51 per share April 8, 2020.
 As a result of Defendants false and/or misleading statements and/or omissions, the Class suffered harm under the Exchange Act.

-If you would like to consider serving as Lead Plaintiff or have any questions about this lawsuit, you may contact David J. Schwartz, Esq. of Labaton Sucharow, at (800) 321-0476, or via email at dschwartz@labaton.com.
+If you are a Class member and there is a recovery for the Class, you can share in that recovery as an absent Class member.
+You may retain counsel of your choice to represent you in the Action.

-Shiferaw is represented by Labaton Sucharow. which represents many of the largest pension funds in the United States and internationally with combined assets under management of more than $2 trillion.
-Labaton Sucharow has been recognized for its excellence by the courts and peers, and it is consistently ranked in leading industry publications.
-Offices are located in New York, NY, Wilmington, DE, and Washington, D.C.
-More information about Labaton Sucharow is available at www.labaton.com.
+If you would like to learn more about these claims, or have any questions concerning this announcement or your rights or interests with respect to these matters, please contact David J. Schwartz, Esq. of Labaton Sucharow, at (800) 321-0476, or via email at dschwartz@labaton.com.

 You can view a copy of the complaint here.